NJ officers had to stand guard during protest at accused child abuser's home

 Maggie Fruit, 21, was taken into custody last week after complaints she abused a child.

-Officials said they received 911 calls saying a child was being physically abused by Fruit at a day care on the 600 block of Chews Landing Road in Lindenwold.
+Officials said they received 911 calls saying a 1-year-old boy was being physically abused by Fruit at a day care on the 600 block of Chews Landing Road in Lindenwold.

 According to the Camden County Prosecutor's Office, when Lindenwold police arrived on the scene they were shown surveillance video that captured the abuse.